-id-ref
+id_ref

-The id-ref statement is used to identify the IEP that resides within the IEP Policy File referenced and located at the URL also provided.
-The id-ref statement MUST be a JSON name/value pair.
-The id-ref statement MUST be included in a IEP Policy Reference object.
-The id-ref statement name MUST be the JSON string “id-ref”, and it must be in lowercase.
-The id-ref statement value MUST be a UUIDv4 identifier as defined in RFC4122 [2], and MUST be an identifier that exists within the IEP Policy File referenced and located at the URL also included within the IEP Policy Reference object.
+The id_ref statement is used to identify the IEP that resides within the IEP Policy File referenced and located at the URL also provided.
+The id_ref statement MUST be a JSON name/value pair.
+The id_ref statement MUST be included in a IEP Policy Reference object.
+The id_ref statement name MUST be the JSON string "id_ref", and it must be in lowercase.
+The id_ref statement value MUST be a UUIDv4 or UUIDv5 identifier as defined in RFC4122 [2], and MUST be an identifier that exists within the IEP Policy File referenced and located at the URL also included within the IEP Policy Reference object.

 url

-The url statement is used to specify the URL that will enable the recipient to access and read the IEP Policy File that contains the IEP that the threat intelligence has been marked with.
+The url statement is used to specify the URL that will enable the recipient to access and read the IEP Policy File that contains the IEP that the information has been marked with.

 The url statement MUST be a JSON name/value pair.
 The url statement MUST be included in a IEP Policy Reference object.
-The url statement name MUST be the JSON string “url”, and it must be in lowercase.
+The url statement name MUST be the JSON string "url", and it must be in lowercase.
 The url statement value MUST be a URL as defined in RFC3986 [5], and MUST point to an Internet accessible IEP Policy File.